MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/dialer-not-visible-in-crm.md

 #### Resolution

-To resolve this issue, follow the steps in the [Microsoft Teams dialer basic troubleshooting steps](dialer-basic-troubleshooting.md).
+To resolve this issue, follow the [Microsoft Teams dialer basic troubleshooting steps](dialer-basic-troubleshooting.md).

-## Cause 2: Missing the Read privileges assigned to the security roles
+## Cause 2: Missing the Read privilege assigned to the security roles

-To see the Teams dialer, the security roles that are assigned to the user should have the Read privileges for the **Teams Dialer Admin settings** entity.
+To see the Teams dialer, the security roles that are assigned to the user should have the Read privilege for the **Teams Dialer Admin settings** entity.

-These Read privileges should be granted automatically for the Sales Manager and Salesperson security roles.
+The Read privilege should be granted automatically to the "Sales Manager" and "Salesperson" security roles.

 #### Resolution

-To solve the issue with the read privileges, follow the mitigation steps:
+To solve the issue with the read privilege, follow the mitigation steps:

-1. Sign in to the [Sales Hub app](/dynamics365/sales/intro-saleshub) with an adminitrator account.
+1. Sign in to the [Sales Hub app](/dynamics365/sales/intro-saleshub) with an administrator account.

 2. Navigate to **Settings** > **Advanced Settings**.